-There are three categories of International and Global Engagement funding opportunities (also listed in this printable document):
+There are two categories of International and Global Engagement funding opportunities (also listed in this printable document):

 In addition, the Undergraduate Research, Scholarship, and Creativity Office (URSCO) sponsors awards to help faculty and students take on scholarly projects that have an international component.
 See their website for more information.